babism-dev/fahrweid/README.md

 `# sudo cp ytblock.sh /var/log/`

-Make the scripts executable

-`# chmod a+x /var/log/ytblock.sh`

 Run the script once

 `# sudo /var/log/ytblock.sh`

-Note: This script creates a yttemp.txt file under /var/www/html/ytblock/ and they are searching in the pihole.log file for "r*sn-.*" entries these are generated from youtube for ads.
+Note: This script creates two files yttemp.txt and ytads.txt under /var/www/html/ytblock/ And they are searching in the pihole.log file for "r*sn-.*" entries these are generated from youtube for ads.
+If the script are running without any issues you will have some entries in this file "ytads.txt".

+To verify this please open the link http://your-IP-address-pihole/ytblock/ytads.txt

-now add this link under Group Management > Adlists. http://your-IP-address/ytblock/ytads.txt
+Now add this link under Group Management > Adlists. http://your-IP-address-pihole/ytblock/ytads.txt in you pihole (over WebGui)

 The last Step is now to add a cron job